Nitecon/bruce/examples/nginx/README.md

 # Step 1

-With the repository cloned you can make use of the terraform code which will create a public facing VPC with a single subnet to create a single ec2 t2.micro instance and attach the associated userdata to the instance.
-Alternatively you can run the user-data script directly on an existing brand new ec2 instance
+With the repository cloned you can make use of the terraform code within this directory to spin up your own ec2 environment or just copy the ec2-userdata.sh contents and put it as part of an existing ec2 instance that you will spin up.
+The terraform code that is here as example will provision a vpc within a single region with a single public facing instance and include the userdata file to be run on instance initialization.
+The instance type is a t2.micro instance.
+Alternatively you can run the user-data script directly on an intel nuc loaded with fedora / ubuntu as example.

 # Step 2
 Validate what is happening on the ec2 instance by logging in (terraform code should output connect string)
-### Note: For examples I will use Key Name: Nitecon as I use separate tf script to quickly generate, make sure you are using a Key Name that exists within your aws account.
+### Note: For examples I will use Key Name: Nitecon provision your own ssh key during tf instantiation or / use existing keys as appropriate.

 Once logged into the system take a look at your cloudinit log details by running for example:
 ```